 Traditionally, law students have equated best jobs with highest-paying jobs, career counselors say.
 Students saddled with hundreds of thousands of dollars in debt find themselves pressured to work at large firms that will pay enough to cover the bills, said Tricia McGrath, a director at Lateral Link Group LLC, a job placement agency for lawyers.
 Many times, going into the public sector isn't even an option, she said.

 "Everyone has to rethink all the old models that we believed in, the model where you go to school and then a big firm," said McGrath, who graduated from Fordham University School of Law in 1998, a time when law jobs were abundant. iReport.com: Cutting back with brown-bag lunches?
 Show us on video

 Even students at top law schools are finding that their offers have been rescinded.
 At Harvard Law School, Mark Weber, assistant dean for career services, said he has been working with a handful of students whose job offers have been deferred.

 "It can be a tremendous opportunity for the student to take that year and try something entirely different," Weber said.
 "Hopefully within a year, the economic picture will do better."

 After not receiving a corporate firm job offer in the downtrodden industry, Scott Greenwood, set to graduate this spring from the University of Southern California's Gould School of Law, will instead work for the U.S. Department of Housing and Urban Development.

-"I can see what it's like to work for a regulatory agency, and that's a different expertise that attorneys don't always get to have," said Greenwood, who will begin working in Washington, D.C., this August.
+"I can see what it's like to work for a regulatory agency, and that's a different expertise that attorneys don't always get to have," said Greenwood, who will begin working in Washington in August.
 "I've been thinking about it as a blessing in disguise."